Breast surgery after the menopause

 • Comprehensive needs analysis with detailed assessment of the patient's medical history

-• Investigation of the initial situation
+• Clinical evaluation of the initial situation

 • Instruction on the rules of conduct during the healing process